wahibhaq/wahibhaq.github.io/_posts/2016-02-29-ultimate-resources-android-dev.md

 fb-img: http://wahibhaq.com/img/blog/posts/ultimate-android-resources/droid-avatar-cotton.jpg
 ---

-**I have compiled a list for myself which includes resources which can be pretty handy for Android Developers.**
+**I have compiled a list which includes resources which can be pretty handy for Android Developers.**

-_Note : This is an on-going list and I will keep updating it !_
+> _Note : This is an on-going list and I will keep updating it.
+If you also want to help in adding new stuff then feel free to submit pull requests for changes or additions at https://github.com/wahibhaq/ultimate-resources-android-devs_
 <br><br>

 #### Learning what it takes to become one